simongriggdotinfo

 Tim Mahon managed a band called Mar-v-elle who had several top 40 singles in NZ, and was a major mover in the rise of South Auckland's urban sounds in the mid nineties.
 He now sells Real Estate in Auckland.
 Mark Bell is a session guitarist of some repute, and journalist in Auckland.

 Don McGlashan led The Muttonbirds for years, and does film and TV scores.
+He lives in Canada.
 He has released his several solo albums.
 They reformed in 2003 for a one off tour and again in 2007.

 Tim Mahon's workpage